New Student Orientation FAQs

 Students and a registered parent/guest each have a different schedule to follow that goes for the entire day.
 Although most of the programs and activities are separate, there will be a few times where they overlap and you can see your parents/student for a short amount of time.
 Please don't plan on spending the whole day with them.

-We have designed the New Student Orientation schedule to allow most students/guests attending to travel to campus and back in a single day.
-However, for those traveling from a further distance and wishing to stay in the Scranton area before/after Orientation, there are a number of local hotels from which to choose.
+We have designed the New Student Orientation schedule to allow most students/guests attending to travel to campus with a single overnight stay.
+Students will be housed overnight in a first-year residence hall room with another first-year student.
+Parents/guests who choose to attend may select from a number of local hotels from which to choose.
 We have included a list of hotels for your convenience.

 There is a separate schedule for registered parents/guardians throughout Orientation where they will receive information about their student's transition into college life.
 They will also get a chance to meet and speak with faculty and staff and ask any questions they might have regarding the University.
 It is highly encouraged that a parent/guardian attend the Orientation program, but not required.